 Bhangarh was a journey, which is hard to put in words.
 By now, I hope you know what I mean.
-I can not explain how a color red looks, to someone who has never seen any.
-Same are experiences, you can not explain them what you truly felt unless they are in your shoes – with lizard inside them.
+I can not explain how a colour red looks, to someone who has never seen any.
+Same are experiences, you can not explain them what you truly felt unless they are in your shoes – with a lizard inside them.
 Alive!
 Bhangarh will continue to stay a special place for me for many reasons.
-It was my first near death experience.
+It was my first near-death experience.
 On top of that, it was my first exploration conquering my limits.

 Despite all these experiences, I strongly believe and propagate, Bhangarh is not haunted and should be treated with equal respect as any other historic monument.
 It is an architectural marvel lost in time and need to be left the way it is, with no superficial repairs and constructions.
 Bhangarh has a legend which has survived over four centuries, that means, it is here to stay.
 Some sections of ruins are uncommonly colder; yes I heard voices there; I still do not know where I lost that one hour; I still do not know if black magic is real; I still do not know what people are doing when they leave those scary red murals on walls with saffron, sesame seeds, flowers and god knows what, next to it; I still do not know what’s there inside of that burrow; I still do not know why so many people die there; I still do not know if all those were hallucinations or reality (remember, I had not slept the last night and I ran close to 70 km and then had a bad meal); I still do not know why whenever I close my eyes in some dark place, I see myself standing at the gate of the fort – as if a part of me was left there, that night.
 All I know is I was there, I experienced certain things – out of which I can explain a few, and can just smile on most.

 Now, this is the moment of truth.
 If you look at the old pictures of Bhangarh closely, they do look scary.
-An abandoned fort, with so much of overgrowth of trees and bushes over centuries, half walls that look like humans from far and the rule of ASI, which is valid for just any other monument, that no one is allowed to enter in night due to security reasons, is bound to become word of mouth when people visit such places after listening to well crafted stories of their peers.
+An abandoned fort, with so much of overgrowth of trees and bushes over centuries, half walls that look like humans from far and the rule of ASI, which is valid for just any other monument, that no one is allowed to enter at night due to security reasons, is bound to become word of mouth when people visit such places after listening to well-crafted stories of their peers.
 The overgrown banyan trees do look scary and when they mix with ruins, it is a perfect disaster.
-Historians say, the Fort lost its battle against Mughals and later was left abandoned due to shortage of water, when king moved to Jaipur.
+Historians say, the Fort lost its battle against Mughals and later was left abandoned due to the shortage of water when king moved to Jaipur.

 So many people die there.
-Do people learned with time, that legend of Bhangarh could be a perfect spot to kill someone and death to be declared super-natural?
+Do people learn with time, that legend of Bhangarh could be a perfect spot to kill someone and death to be declared super-natural?
 Locals claim, more than 80% of deaths go unreported.
 Fiction of one generation becomes a legend or historic fairy-tale for next.
 Was Bhangarh one such plot of fiction of medieval times, which was adapted as a reality and portrayed in its current form by prophets with shallow knowledge?
-I am no archeologist, or historian, or philosopher.
-I’m not even a researcher, journalist, writer or film maker.
+I am no archaeologist, or historian, or philosopher.
+I’m not even a researcher, journalist, writer or filmmaker.
 I am just a curious man, who loves to run the places.
-Till February 2013, I didn’t even know Bhangarh existed.
-It was the search of finish line of my dream project, The Taj Mahal Marathon (which was blown up), that took me there.
+Until February 2013, I didn’t even know Bhangarh existed.
+It was the search of the finish line of my dream project, The Taj Mahal Marathon (which was blown up), that took me there.
 I read a few stories about the place before visiting there, but I was not carrying pre-conceptualized notions or stories with me when I visited in March 2013.
-This, now, surprises me when I see a few cross linkages between my experiences and some of the others’ – who visited at different times, had never met me and I am writing these in 2017.
+This, now, surprises me when I see a few cross-linkages between my experiences and some of the others’ – who visited at different times, had never met me and I am writing these in 2017.

 Om Shanti.
 Shanti.
 Shanti.